-Paid search advertising can be a huge boon to your business during the holiday shopping season, but it can be difficult to know exactly where to put your money to beat out competitors and maximize customer purchases.
+Paid search advertising can be a huge boon to your business during the holiday shopping season, but it can be difficult to know exactly where to put your money to beat out competitors and increase customer purchases.

 Good news: By planning your strategy now, you’re giving yourself plenty of time to figure it out.